-LGBTIQ+ individuals experience homelessness at far greater levels than their non- LGBTIQ+ counterparts.
+LGBTIQ+ individuals experience homelessness at far greater levels than their non- LGBTIQ+ counterparts (needs a citation).
 Recent papers have outlined the relationships between factors relating to LGBTIQ+ homelessness and have proposed a systems-thinking approach through which to view them.
-The three main groupings they propose to examine the problem are 1) the proximate causes of homelessness, 2) system failures in early life, and 3) experiences during homelessness.
+The three main groupings they propose to examine the problem are 1) the proximate causes of homelessness, 2) system failures in early life, and 3) experiences during homelessness (here can you bring back how this contrasts with the elements above?
+Or I am wondering are these the same elements as above – I think the point is trying to be made that this is better compared to the elements and discrete categories in the paragraph above, but because there was not enough explanation provided, the point gets lost a little.
 This systems-thinking approach to LGBTIQ+ homelessness can be used to develop well- informed, culturally sensitive support programs, particularly about early life intervention, in order to prevent system failures (Redcay et al., 2019).

 The Intersection of Age and Unhoused Status Faced by Older Adults of Color

-Individuals who occupy multiple marginalized statuses are believed to be at an increased risk of experiencing homelessness at some period during their lifetime.
-Among a sample of U.S. adult respondents from the second Wave of the NES Survey between the years 2004 and 2005 on Alcohol and Related Conditions, those who reported discrimination were more likely to experience homelessness in comparison to those who did not report discrimination even after adjusting for additional social demographic criteria like depression.
+Individuals who occupy multiple marginalized statuses are believed to be at an increased risk of experiencing homelessness at some period during their lifetime (needs a citation).
+For example according to Author’s Last Name and Pub Year, among a sample of U.S. adult respondents from the second Wave of the NES Survey between the years 2004 and 2005 on Alcohol and Related Conditions, those who reported discrimination were more likely to experience homelessness in comparison to those who did not report discrimination even after adjusting for additional social demographic criteria like depression.
 Experiencing discrimination

 was identified as having an association with an increased chance of homelessness in this same NES study.
 The probability that an individual would experience homelessness increased among African American, Native American, and Latinx adults, with experiences of discrimination attributed to characteristics such as race/ethnicity, gender, and religion (Rhee & Rosenheck, 2020).

-“Racial Inequity and Homelessness: Findings from the SPARC Study” (Olivet et al., 2021) further examined racial inequities and their associations with homelessness in the United States.
+Moreover, Olivet et al., 2021 further examined racial inequities and their associations with homelessness in the United States.
 The study was conducted using mixed-methods and was conducted in eight communities.
 The study examined whether race and ethnicity had association with housing outcomes by surveying individuals in poverty and comparing the race and ethnicity of those experiencing homelessness to the general population.
 The findings of the study indicated that that Black and Native-identified peoples were the most overrepresented among those experiencing homelessness in each community.
 The data suggested that among various communities studied, for people of color, factors associated with homelessness included economic immobility, racism and discrimination within homeless services and involvement in multiple systems, including the criminal justice system (Olivet et al., 2021).

 Discussion

-Robust studies of homeless populations give policy teams and advocates for the homeless the necessary data to make compelling arguments to lawmakers about the need to support them.
-Many studies have been conducted which examine the various forms of discrimination faced by homeless people in general.
+Robust studies of homeless populations could give policy teams and advocates for people experiencing homelessness the necessary data to make compelling arguments to lawmakers about the need to support them.
+Many studies have been conducted which examine the various forms of discrimination faced by homeless people in general (cite some of these studies, since using the “many studies” prhase).
 The discrimination faced by people experiencing the intersectionality of ageism and biases related to their homeless status has received much less attention.